 What makes a building memorable?
 I believe it comes not from the glossy images in a magazine, but from the experiences of people who live, work, or pass through the interior spaces.
 The environmental forces of sun, wind and light have a strong influence on a building's experiential aesthetic, and the consideration of these forces should be a purposeful part of the earliest stages of design.
 I guide students to learn about principles, tools, and values that will enhance their ability to create buildings that are both beautiful and efficient, responsive to climate and people, sensitive to the environment, and a delight to be in.

 Gail Brager, Ph.D., has been a Professor in the Building Science & Sustainability area of the Department since 1984, and is also an Affiliate Faculty member of the Energy and Resources Group.
-Prof. Brager serves as the Associate Director of the Center for the Built Environment, a research collaboration between the University and over 40 industry partners focused on improving the energy performance and environmental quality in buildings, with a focus on the workplace.
+Prof. Brager serves as the Director of the Center for Environmental Design Research, and Associate Director of the Center for the Built Environment, a research collaboration between the University and over 40 industry partners focused on improving the energy performance and environmental quality in buildings, with a focus on the workplace.
 This collaboration is important for making connections between research and the design and manufacturing industries.

 Prof. Brager conducts research and teaching across multiple dimensions of sustainability addressing the design, operation, and assessment of buildings, with a focus on thermal comfort and adaptation, occupant well-being, natural ventilation, and personalized environmental control.
 Among her many service activities, Dr. Brager was the founding Chair of the Research Committee of the US Green Building Council.
 She is also an ASHRAE Fellow and Past-President of the Golden Gate ASHRAE Chapter.